RESIDENCIES AT

 What are the fees?

 None.
-Selected artists are awarded a $5,000 stipend to participate as an artist-in-residence at The Nicholson Project.
-You may also have access to up to $2,000 to implement a Residency Project, see details about this below.
 Residents are responsible for their own transportation to and from The Nicholson Project, and throughout their residency.

 How long are residencies?
 Is there flexibility around scheduling?

-Residencies are 10 weeks long and we have 3-4 residencies per year.
-We will work together to find the appropriate start and end dates for your time with us.
+Local Artist Studio Residency: Residencies are 6 to 8 months long and we have 2 residents per year.
+Residencies begin in February and we will work together to find the exact start and end dates for your time with us.

-Can I travel while I’m a resident?
+Can IN-HOUSE RESIDENTS travel while IN residenCE?
 Can I work on other projects or be in exhibitions?

 We get that taking two and a half months out of your life may be difficult.
 If you need to travel for an exhibition or pertinent obligations while you’re completing your residency, just let us know.
 Residents are expected to be present at least 75% of the time during their ten-week residency.
 Our biggest goal is to have a positive impact on you, on your practice, and on our community.
 How can we best set up your time here to do that?
 Communication is key.